Leema-Krishna-Murali/path-fm/README.md

 ## eva Benchmarks

 First ensure you have a checkpoint ready to be evaluated.
 Place your .pth file for your teacher checkpoint in the /checkpoints folder.
-You can download our pretrained checkpoint here: *insert URL here*
+You can download our pretrained checkpoint here: https://huggingface.co/SophontAI/OpenMidnight/blob/main/teacher_checkpoint.pth

 Then, `cd` into the same `openmidnight` folder cloned from our Installation steps and clone our modified GitHub repo forked from the original [kaiko-eva](https://github.com/kaiko-ai/eva):